ns1123/alluxio/dev/scripts/README.md

-We vendor dependencies for generate-enterprise-tarballs using gb vendor
+We vendor dependencies for generate-tarballs using gb vendor

 # Update a dependency
 gb vendor update github.com/TachyonNexus/golluxio/annotation